blond titi monkey (Callicebus barbarabrownae)

 Blond titi monkey populations’ size in the Chapada Diamantina National Park, Brazil

-This project aims to estimate the abundance of the Critically Endangered blond titi monkey in the only strictly protected area the species is known to occurs, the Chapada Diamantina National Park in Brazil.
+The goal of this project was to estimate the abundance of the critically endangered blond titi monkey in the only conservation priority protected area where it is known to exist.
+Our findings revealed that the Chapada Diamantina National Park is home to the largest population and highest known density of the species.

-The blond titi monkey inhabits forests in the Caatinga biome, Northeastern Brazil.
-Though Caatinga is commonly known as a dry, cactus-rich vast scrubland, it wasn't always like this.
-Caatinga means "white forest" in the indigenous Tupi language: the dry forests were the main vegetation in this region, heavily changed by human activities (63%).
-Only 7% of the Caatinga is covered by protected areas, and 94% of the region has moderate to high desertification risk by land use and climate change.
+The blond titi monkey inhabits forests in the Caatinga biome in Northeastern Brazil.
+Although Caatinga is commonly known as a vast scrubland with dry landscapes and cacti, it wasn't always like this.
+Caatinga means "white forest" in the indigenous Tupi language, referring to the region's dry forests that were once the main vegetation.
+Unfortunately, human activities have heavily impacted 63% of the Caatinga, with only 7% being protected areas.
+Additionally, 94% of the region faces the moderate to high risk of desertification due to land use and climate change.

-Discovered only 30 years ago, the blond titi has been considered highly threatened to extinction by IUCN and Brazilian Red Lists.
-Titi monkeys (subfamily Callicebinae) are difficult to visually detect because they are cryptic and shy, living in territorial, small groups (3 adults in average).
-However, titi monkeys emit loud calls for intergroup communication and respond vocally to playback calls, and that is how we shed light on blond titi distribution and abundance.
+The blond titi monkey was only discovered 30 years ago and is considered highly threatened with extinction by the IUCN and Brazilian Red Lists.
+Titi monkeys, specifically the blond titi, are difficult to spot visually as they are shy and cryptic, living in small territorial groups averaging three adults.
+However, they emit loud calls for intergroup communication and respond to playback calls, which has helped shed light on their distribution and abundance.

-In a previous project financed by The Mohamed bin Zayed Species Conservation Fund, we used playback sampling to find the species is more widespread and abundant than previously known and confirmed its occurrence in a strictly protected area (Alonso et al., 2022).
-We also presented the species' first accurate estimate of a population size: 273 adult blond titis in a 221‐km2 area in Boa Vista do Tupim, Bahia state (Coelho et al., 2020).
-However, we had also bad news: the remaining forest cover is still decreasing (11% loss from 2005 to 2016), and human occupation keeps growing extremely fast in the species' range (67% increase from 2005 to 2016; Alonso et al., 2022).
+In a previous project funded by The Mohamed bin Zayed Species Conservation Fund, playback sampling was used to reveal that the blond titi is more widespread and abundant than previously known.
+Its occurrence was confirmed in a conservation priority protected area (Alonso et al., 2022).
+The project also provided the first accurate estimate of the population size, which amounted to 273 adult blond titi monkeys in a 221‐km2 area in Boa Vista do Tupim, Bahia state (Coelho et al., 2020).
+However, the project also delivered concerning news: forest cover continues to decrease (11% loss from 2005 to 2016), and human occupation is rapidly expanding in the species' range (67% increase from 2005 to 2016; Alonso et al., 2022).

-To estimate the number of individuals in protected areas is a key target in the blond titi Conservation Action Plan.
-Knowing the population size occupying different areas inside the Chapada Diamantina National Park is crucial for the park management and regional planning to promote connectivity of the remaining Caatinga forests.
-The results of this project are also intended to raise public awareness to the conservation of blond titi monkeys and its habitats, the "white forests" that we much need in their original place.
+Estimating the number of individuals within protected areas is a crucial goal of the blond titi Conservation Action Plan.
+Understanding the population size in different areas of the Chapada Diamantina National Park is essential for park management and regional planning to promote connectivity between the remaining Caatinga forests.
+The results of this project also aim to raise public awareness about the conservation of blond titi monkeys and their habitats – the "white forests" that we much need in their original place.

 References and Links